 If you want your little one to get excited about putting on shoes, invest in a pair of kicks that will glow in the dark, flash with each step, or otherwise light up.

-For being so small, kids’ shoes can be the most expensive element of your little one’s outfit.
+Kids’ shoes can be the most expensive element of your little one’s outfit for being so small.

 That’s why many parents opt to buy shoes a few sizes too big, hoping their kids will slowly grow into them.

-Unfortunately, podiatrists warn against this; shoes that don’t fit cause improper foot and gait development in children.
+Unfortunately, podiatrists warn against this; shoes that don’t fit cause children’s improper foot and gait development.